epubli/permission-bundle/README.md

 ];
 ```

-## Usage
+## Configuration

-Make sure to insert the name of your microservice in `config/packages/epubli_permission.yaml`
+Make sure to insert the name of your microservice in `config/packages/epubli_permission.yaml` (create this file if it doesn't already exist)
 Example:
 ```yaml
 // config/packages/epubli_permission.yaml